Class maps for visualizing classification results: Classification by k-nearest neighbors

-When $\LD_{raw}(i)$ is strictly positive the predicted and given labels differ.
-Note that \eqref{eq:KnnLDraw} looks very similar to \eqref{eq:QdaLDraw}, which is reasonable since kNN selects the highest frequency whereas DA selects the highest density.
-But whereas $\LD_{raw}$ in DA ranges over the real line, for kNN its range is only $[-1,1]$.
-We therefore define the kNN label dissimilarity as
+The conditional probability of the best alternative class $\PAC(i)$ is obtained by applying~\eqref{eq:altclass} and~\eqref{eq:PAC} to~\eqref{eq:kNNprob}.
+When $\PAC(i)=0$ it means that all members of $N(i)$ have the same label $g_i$\,.
+At the other extreme, $\PAC(i)=1$ says that all members of $N(i)$ have the same label $\hg_i$ which differs from $g_i$\,.
+The boundary is again at $\PAC=0.5$, with $\PAC(i) > 0.5$ signifying that the predicted label $\hg_i$ fits better than the given label $g_i$\,.
+Unlike DA, here $\PAC(i)$ takes discrete values, which are multiples of $1/k(i)$.

-to give it the same range as in DA.
-Here the end points can be attained exactly: $\LD(i)=0$ implies that all the members of $N(i)$ have the same label $g(i)$.
-At the other extreme, $\LD(i)=1$ says that all the members of $N(i)$ have the same label $\ghat(i)$ which differs from $g(i)$.
-The boundary is again at $\LD=0.5$, with $\LD(i) > 0.5$ signifying that the predicted label $\ghat(i)$ fits better than the given label $g(i)$.
-Unlike discriminant analysis here $\LD(i)$ takes discrete values, with steps of size $1/k(i)$.
+For computing $\farness$ we can no longer use \eqref{eq:MD} since the kNN classifier does not require coordinates, only interpoint dissimilarities.
+The farness should thus be based on those dissimilarities.
+For each object $i$ and class $g$ we compute $D(i,g)$ as the median of the $k$ smallest dissimilarities $d(i,j)$ to all objects $j$ of class $g$.
+For each class $g$ we then divide $D(i,g)$ by $\median\{D(j,g)\,;\,j\mbox{ belongs to class }g\}$.
+This makes the $\farness$ values from all classes more comparable to each other.
+(This $D(i,g)$ definition did not originate from the literature.)
+Finally, we estimate the distribution of the $D(i,g)$ as we did for DA, and compute $\farness(i)$ from~\eqref{eq:farness}.
+The overall $\farness$ is then given by \eqref{eq:ofarness} as before.

-For computing farness we can no longer use \eqref{eq:MD} since the kNN classifier does not require coordinates.
-For each object $i$ and class $g$ we instead compute $f(i,g)$ as the median of the $k$ smallest dissimilarities $d(i,j)$ to objects $j$ of class $g$.
-Note that these $d(i,j)$ will often be larger than those in the neighborhood $N(i)$.
-For each class $g$ we then replace all $f(i,g)$ for $i=1,\ldots,n$ by $f(i,g)/\median\{f(j,g);\;j=1,\ldots,n\}$.
-This makes the farness values from all classes more comparable to each other.
-Finally, we compute a cutoff value by transforming the farness values to central normality (as we did for DA), and divide the farness values by their cutoff so the new cutoff value is 1.
-The overall farness outliers are then identified by \eqref{eq:outlyingness} as before.
+The above formulas can also be used when we have a test set (validation set) with labels.
+For a test case $i$ we consider a neighborhood $N(i)$ consisting only of cases $j$ in the training set.
+Maximizing~\eqref{eq:kNNprob} yields the predicted class $\hg_i$ as before.
+In the $\farness$ computation we reuse the quantities $\median\{D(j,g)\,;\,j\mbox{ belongs to class }g\}$ from the training set, as well as the distribution fitted to the $D(i,g)$ of the training set.